Multi-Scale Node Embeddings for Graph Modeling and Generation: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank ING Bank N.V. for their support and active collaboration.
 A special thanks to the whole DataScience team at ING Bank for their advice that helped shape this research.
+This work is supported by the project “Reconstruction, Resilience and Recovery of Socio-Economic Networks” RECON-NET EP FAIR 005 - PE0000013 “FAIR” - PNRR M4C2 Investment 1.3, financed by the European Union - NextGenerationEU.